 Name of Checkmk site of update server

-Here you enter — with a few exceptions — the name of the instance on which you are currently configuring this rule.
-An exception to this approach would be if the affected hosts should be ‘moved’ to another Checkmk instance.
+Here you enter — with a few exceptions — the name of the site on which you are currently configuring this rule.
+An exception to this approach would be if the affected hosts should be ‘moved’ to another Checkmk site.
 In this case, for one time only, enter a different site here.
 See also below under Application scenarios.
 In a distributed setup with central configuration, the site where you want to register may also be different from the central site where this rule is configured.

 Encrypted communication for updates

 CA or self-signed certificates configured here are available to the agent updater for the verification of HTTPS connections.
 Alternatively, in the case of a distributed setup with central configuration, certificates can also be made available to the agent updater from the Checkmk site, or these can be imported directly during the connection via command line parameters.
 Important: If the server’s certificate chain is signed with a public CA, the connection can normally be verified without imported certificates.
 However, as soon as imported certificates from one of the mentioned sources are available to the agent updater, all other CA certificate authorities are ignored!
 In case of problems with the configuration of HTTPS, please consult the following FAQ below.